C9Glax/counter-strike-rpc/README.md

 ### Prerequisites

 A Windows-System.
 Unfortunately this Program is a Windows Service so no-can-do.

+## Known Issues

+* Sometimes Service does not detect running game.
+This is fixed be restarting the service.
+Probable cause: the port is not changed frequently enough.

 ## Built With